music-scene/music-scene-backend/README.md

 ## Demo

-A demo of the REST API can be found here: https://music-scene.adaptable.app/api/
+A demo of the REST API can be found [here](https://music-scene.adaptable.app/api/)